Peeaysees First Nation: Post Rebellion and Discharge from Treaty

 Following this annuities and resources for the Peeaysees band were cut off by Indian Affairs for their involvement with the North-West Rebellion.
 Many of the band members were forced to discharge and enfranchise from Treaty due to Rebellion involvement, starvation, lack of reserve lands, etc. Hayter Reed also encouraged Indian agents to induce families to be discharged from treaty in order to produce cost savings for Indian Affairs.

 Following the discharge many members of the Peeaysees band were eligible for Half-Breed scrip due to living in the territory before Rupertsland sold to Canada.
-In one swoop a majority of Peeaysees band members relinquished right to their reserve lands, Indian title to Treaty and thus became Metis overnight.
+In one swoop a majority of Peeaysees band members relinquished right to their reserve lands, Indian title to Treaty and thus became Métis overnight.
 This tactic of Treaty Discharge by Indian Affairs did not only happened to the Peeaysees Band but also to Passpasschase, Michel Band and many other First Nation bands in and outside treaty 6.